We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Cannabidiol (CBD) is a type of cannabinoid, a chemical compound naturally found in cannabis.
 Unlike tetrahydrocannabinol (THC), another type of cannabinoid, CBD doesn’t cause a feeling of being “high.”

-For people with fibromyalgia, a condition causing chronic pain and fatigue, CBD can be a helpful tool in a battery of treatment options.
+For people with fibromyalgia, a condition causing chronic pain and fatigue, CBD can be a helpful tool in a range of treatment options.

-Keep reading to learn about five CBD products that may be a good pick for people with fibromyalgia, and how you can use CBD for symptoms of this condition.
+Keep reading to learn about six CBD products that may be good picks for people with fibromyalgia, and how you can use CBD for symptoms of this condition.

 Fibromyalgia is a chronic condition that causes pain all over the body.
 It can also cause: